jamdotjar/rtweekend-tui/README.md

 ```
 This will open the main page, were you can create objects, materials, and render your scene.
 For each page, I will list the keybindings and what they do.
 > ***IMPORTANT***: If you try to submit anything (render, material, object) with invalid inputs, nothing will hapen.
 You will have to fix the inputs before you can submit ( or cancel with `Esc` )
+> ***ALSO IMPORTANT***: If your renders take an abnormally long time and result in a black screen, your camera is probably inside an object.
+This can ususally be fixed by just moving the camera back a bit more
 **Main Page**
 - `↑`/`↓` - Scroll object list
 - `n` - Create a new object